List of tallest residential buildings: Tallest residential buildings

 This lists ranks residential buildings that stand at least 300 m tall, based on standard height measurement.
 This includes spires and architectural details, but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

+Under construction and On-hold

 Under construction

 These buildings are under construction and are planned to rise at least 300 m.

 On hold

 This list contains residential buildings that are at least 300 m in height and their construction is currently on hold.

 Timeline of tallest residential buildings

 This is a list of buildings that in the past held the title of tallest residential buildings in the world.